mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 $ NEW_ADDRESS_1=$(bitcoin-cli getnewaddress)
 ```

-These commands clear the NEW_ADDRESS_1 variable, just to be sure, then fill it with the results of the bitcoin-cli getnewaddress command.
+These commands clear the NEW_ADDRESS_1 variable, then fills it with the results of the bitcoin-cli getnewaddress command.

 You can then use your shell's echo command to look at your (new) address:
 ```BASH